How much does a car service cost? Interim and full service price chart for 2024

 How much does a full service cost?

 Skipping down a level, your full service will still get you a good overhaul, often with the same mass of checks the major service will get you but with fewer upgrades on your parts.
-It should still get you the oil and fluid changes, most of the significant filters, but you probably won’t see new plugs or the less essential cabin filters.
+It should still get you the oil and fluid changes, and most of the significant filters, but you probably won’t see new plugs or the less essential cabin filters.

 Due to the slightly less intensive level of service, the price drops accordingly.

-We’d suggest that this is the option the nation’s motorists shell out for once a year for a pretty thorough once over—and rightly so.
+We’d suggest that this is the option the nation’s motorists shell out for once a year for a pretty thorough once-over—and rightly so.
 Preventing those expensive failures, and keeping your car roadworthy is worth the hundred or so pounds it’s going to cost, never mind the peace of mind and security when it comes to the safety of yourself and your family.

 How much does an interim service cost?